 One of the biggest changes proposed for the DSM-5 criteria is the amalgamation of Autism, Aspergers and PDD-NOS into a single diagnosis called Autism Spectrum Disorder.

-I don't think anyone's mourning the disappearance of PDD-NOS, but why do they want to get rid of Aspergers?
-Because there might be no such thing.
+I don’t think anyone’s mourning the disappearance of PDD-NOS, but why do they want to get rid of Aspergers?
+Well, because there might be no such thing.
 Let me explain by taking a look at the history of the term Aspergers.

 The early days

 In 1943 a psychiatrist called Leo Kanner published a paper describing the behaviours of a small group of kids who were aloof, used odd speech patterns, had trouble with nonverbal communication and liked repetitive routines.
 He called this pattern of behaviours ‘infantile autism’ – infantile because it started early in life and autism because it caused the kids to withdraw (which was the initial meaning of the word).

 A year later a German paediatrician called Hans Asperger also published a study – his small group of kids showed incredibly similar behaviours, but he believed that they were more indicative of a personality disorder than the type of psychosis described by Kanner.
 So Asperger concluded that it was something different to infantile autism, and called it ‘autistic psychopathy’ (at the time psychopathy was used to refer to personality disorders).

 Asperger’s work was published in German and so was largely ignored by English-speaking academics of the time.
 It stayed that way pretty much until the early 80’s, when autism was becoming more prevalent and evidence was mounting that maybe there was more to these behaviours than Kanner had first described.
 Realising that we needed more flexible ways of looking at autistic behaviours, people started tossing around the idea of a spectrum.